 For some time now I have had a view that being a project manager is a second career.
-I was trained as a mechanical engineer and I spent 17 years in industrial situations within an automotive environment before I became a professional project manager.
-My first positions did have titles of “Project Engineer” and “Project Manager”, but I didn’t seek to recognise my project management skills via professional project management groups at that time.
+I was trained as a mechanical engineer and I spent 17 years in industrial situations within an automotive environment.
+Then I became a professional project manager.
+My first positions did have titles of “Project Engineer” or “Project Manager”, but I didn’t seek to recognise my project management skills via professional project management groups at that time.
 I was a mechanical or automotive engineer first and foremost.

-Whilst I have been teaching project management at Coventry University, I have held views on whether project management should be taught as a first degree.
+Whilst I have been teaching project management at University, I have held views on Project Management taught as a first degree.
 I am certain that all engineering graduates need some knowledge concerning project management regardless of their discipline.
-I am disappointed that this isn’t always the case.
+It is disappointing that this isn’t always the case.
 I am convinced that project management masters level courses are entirely suitable for part-time and mature students.
-I am not, however, convinced of the merits of full-time undergraduate project management degrees for 18-21 year old students, who have no technical, business, or commercial experience.
+But I am not convinced of the merits of full-time undergraduate project management degrees for 18-21 year old students.
+These students have no technical, business, or commercial experience.

 Project Management as a Second Career